croz-ltd/klokwrk-project/README.md

 ## Project information
-Project Klokwrk is in its incubation phase so please note that significant changes are possible during couple of initial releases.
+Project Klokwrk is in its incubation phase so please note that significant changes are possible during a couple of initial releases.
 We encourage you to take a look, try it out and give us your feedback and ideas for future development.
-After couple of first releases we will also enable Issues.
-Until than, please feel free to send us your feedback directly via email.
+After a couple of first releases we will also enable Issues.
+Until then, please feel free to send us your feedback directly via email.

 ## Starting up and trying the whole thing
 Environment: